haven04/haven04.github.io/about.md

 ####Hello, I am Jimin.

-I am a software engineer, and have worked in IT startup industries in Korea and Switzerland.
-Also, I had conducted research in various digital media and HCI topics in KAIST, such as UI/UX design, audio DSP, musical interfaces, and audiovisual art.
+I am a software engineer have worked in IT startup industries in Korea and Switzerland.

+With a keen interest in multimedia and interactive user experience, I have conducted research on various digital media and HCI topics in KAIST such as audio DSP, musical interfaces, and audiovisual art.

 <div class="contact">
 <h5 class="contact-title">If you have interest in more details, please feel free to contact me via below.</h5>